 GASB Statement No. 91, Conduit Debt Obligations, was issued May 2019.
 This Statement provides a single method of reporting conduit debt obligations by issuers and eliminates diversity in practice associated with: (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-The provisions of this Statement will be effective for the District beginning with its year ending September 30, 2023.

 GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, was issued March 2020.
 This statement improves financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
-The requirements of this Statement are effective for the District beginning with its year ending September 30, 2023.

 The GASB issued Statement No. 99, Omnibus 2022.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing: (1) practice issues that have been identified during implementation and application of certain GASB Statements, and (2) accounting and financial reporting for financial guarantees.
-The requirements of this statement are effective for the District beginning with its year ending September 30, 2023.